appscode/blog/content/post/openshift-mongodb/index.md

 ---
-title: Manage Production Grade MongoDB in Openshift Using KubeDB
+title: Manage MongoDB in Openshift Using KubeDB
 date: 2021-06-14
 weight: 22
 authors: